squidfunk/mkdocs-material/docs/bug-report/index.md

 !!! warning "Bug fixes are not backported"

     Please understand that only bugs that occur in the latest version of Material for MkDocs will be addressed.
-Also, in order to reduce duplicate efforts, fixes cannot be backported to earlier versions.
+Also, to reduce duplicate efforts, fixes cannot be backported to earlier versions.

 ### Remove customizations